 - Who is the other?
 What about the other people in my life?
 The groups in which I'm a member and those in which I'm not?
 How do I relate to others, to work, to this wonderful world we live in, and to God?
 Is there free will?
 What drives me and what is right action?

-In other words, Part One deals not only with the structure of our personality and the processes that take place in it, it is also about knowledge and research, about relationships, group-membership, natural individual development, consciousness, agency and the deep questions of life.
-To quite an extent, Part One deals with the same issues that one finds in any introduction to psychology, but it approaches them differently.
-It is primarily first-person rather than third-person because Indian psychology assumes that you have to know yourself well before you can really know and work with others.
-It also includes questions from which mainstream psychology keeps a safe distance.
-It can include these things because it looks at psychology from the consciousness- and infinity-centred perspective of the Indian tradition.
+In other words, Parts One, Two and Three deal not only with the structure of our personality and the processes that take place in it, they are also about knowledge and research, about relationships, group-membership, natural individual development, consciousness, agency and the deep questions of life.
+To quite an extent, they deal with the same issues that one finds in any introduction to psychology, but they approach them differently.
+They are primarily first-person rather than third-person because Indian psychology assumes that you have to know yourself well before you can really know and work with others.
+They also include questions from which mainstream psychology keeps a safe distance.
+They can include these things because they look at psychology from the consciousness- and infinity-centred perspective of the Indian tradition.
 And this perspective allows us to investigate both experientially and in an intellectually rigorous manner, aspects of reality which the methods of mainstream psychology don't allow us to see: aspects like the subtle realities that make the world work the way it does, and more importantly, the underlying oneness and all-pervading infinity that sustain us.
 As a consequence, it not only enriches and deepens our understanding, but it also offers at least some initial insights about the meaning of life, and the direction in which we are moving.